devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-11-26/assignment.md

   - modify `connect.c` to establish number of connections and sink server and experiment with listen backlog value
 - how long does it take for `connect()` to time out when connecting to unreachable service ? (i.e. service that drops packets, not a service that refuses connections)
   - modify `connect.c`
-- how does the TCP handshake look like ?
 - what happens on the network when `shutdown()` is called
 - what happens if `read()` from network socket is interrupted with a (handled) signal (say `SIGTERM` or `SIGINT`)
   - use TCP sink server and simple connect